Hezbollah Affirms Right To Respond To Israeli Occupation

-BEIRUT, Jan 28 (NNN-NNA) – Hezbollah leader, Naim Qassem, reaffirmed the group's stance on Israel's withdrawal from southern Lebanon, stating that, the deadline had passed, and no extensions would be tolerated.
+(MENAFN- IANS) Beirut, Jan 28 (IANS) Hezbollah leader Naim Qassem reaffirmed the group's stance on Israel's withdrawal from southern Lebanon, stating that the deadline had passed, and no extensions would be tolerated.

-“Any delay in withdrawal is the responsibility of the UN and sponsoring nations,” he declared in a televised speech, emphasizing Hezbollah's right to act against continued occupation.
+"Any delay in withdrawal is the responsibility of the UN and sponsoring nations," he declared in a televised speech, emphasising Hezbollah's right to act against continued occupation.

-Qassem emphasized Lebanon's unified resistance against Israeli presence, noting that President Joseph Aoun had instructed the army to stand with the people marching south.“The Occupation is an aggression against Lebanese sovereignty, and it is the responsibility of the people, army, state, and resistance to confront it,” he said.
+Qassem emphasised Lebanon's unified resistance against Israeli presence, noting that President Joseph Aoun had instructed the army to stand with the people marching south.
+"The Occupation is an aggression against Lebanese sovereignty, and it is the responsibility of the people, army, state, and resistance to confront it," he said.

-Regarding the ceasefire agreement, Qassem revealed that Israel had initiated the negotiations through U.S. mediators.
+Regarding the ceasefire agreement, Qassem revealed that Israel had initiated the negotiations through US mediators, Xinhua news agency reported.

 "We accepted the ceasefire because we did not seek war, but Israel's continued violations, over 1,350 breaches, prove its aggressive nature," he said.